jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Solving frontline pain will create the ladder to the Internet Age.
 And we need mixed-ideological politics to do it.

 Set the Progressives—who love being weird and creative—loose but focus their creativity to inventing an Internet Age civilization.
-Let the Conservatives—who love to build things for profit—be free, but make sure they only earn money when they build the new civilization Progressives imagine.
+Let the Conservatives—who love to build things for profit—be free, but make sure they only earn money when they build the new and improved civilization Progressives imagine.

 The lessons of every transition to a new age is the same; frontline pain is the definition of good and bad, because curing pain is a universal langauge for us, polar bears, and every other lifeform.
 Pain is Life's way of telling individuals to change their behavior before it's too late.
-Prior revolutions made sure human civilization advanced itself to encorporate more frontline pain receptors into its nervous system.
+Prior revolutions made sure human civilization advanced validated frontline pain and encorporating their pain receptors into its nervous system so they can grab hold of new levers of power.

-We know have feedback mechanisms in place for our military, legislature, executive, and consumer markets.
-While not perfect, we at least can fight back against the antagonists of the world when they use their position to delay evolution.
+We know have frontline feedback mechanisms in place for our military, legislature, executive, and consumer markets.
+While not perfect, we can tell our President what we think, we can critize our generals, we can vote on laws, and decide what products to buy.
+This means, we can fight back against antagonists when they use their position to prevent evolution.

 We don't yet have this power within our companies, bureaucracies, and jobs.

 In our jobs we're too often still martial artists using one-sided tools and Cinderella without freedom to choose our adaptations.
-But, as the development of mixed-martial arts shows, Internet Age technology enables learning so much, any person can evolve multiple techniques.
-Therefore we can learn new tools, and change careers more often.
+But, as the development of mixed-martial arts shows, Internet Age technology enables learning so much, any person can learn multiple techniques.
+Therefore we can change careers more often.
 Such cross-polination of tools and techniques in our economy might be called "bumblee economics".

 With the freedom to evolve in our jobs and careers we'll experience different roles from management to customer service, construction, to bureaucracy.
-This moderation of jobs, techniques, and tools is the daily practice of mixed-ideological politics.
+This mix and match of jobs, techniques, and tools is the daily practice of mixed-ideological politics.

 So, you must be Cinderella, a mixed-martial artist trained to pickup whatever tools helps improve your future.
-You're a bumblebee going going from opportunity to opportunity in the search for the resources you need to win the game of evolution.
+You're a bumblebee going from opportunity to opportunity in the search for the resources you need to find your niche and win the game of evolution.
 You'll need the help of creative Progressive and hard-working Conservatives to do it.
 This mixed-ideological politics is brought to you inside a nice new political philosophy called Techvolution.

 Keep reading, and you'll climb the ladder to Internet Age.
 Jeff Goldblum says it's inevitable, why would anyone not follow him?